majorpayne01/az204-scenario-based-labs/README.md

 - Updating Endpoints and Urls to point to Azure Government versions.
 - Add Key Vault Access Policies for Managed Identities with RBAC as **Key Vault Secrets User** for the function apps, web app, and synapse workspace and then add yourself as a **Key Vault Administrator** during configuration of the environment.
 - Will not be able to stream data via a stream analytics job directly to Power BI.
 This is only available on commercial and is being depreciated in October 2027 (At this point everyone would be using Microsoft Fabric).
 I replaced the Power BI Output from the stream analytics job with an Azure SQL Database and would setup DirectQuery via Power BI.
 Not ideal but there needed to be a workaround.
+- Must upgrade the starter and solution project to .NET 8 from .NET 3, which is no longer supported.

 ## Architecture Considerations
 - When designing an end-to-end solution using function apps, it is generally a good idea to divide extremely high-load functions into separate function apps.